A truly stellar source of power.

 The vast number of free parameters in stellarator designs used to make them impossible.
 No more.

-This framework allows us to rapidly iterate over QI stellarator designs at lower costs and higher speed than ever before.
+Our cloud-based stellarator optimization and design framework, StarFinder, allows us to rapidly iterate on QI stellarator designs at lower costs and higher speed than ever before.

 Contact Us